OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 - `BlockedAttack` now takes into the account `Attack Knockback`
 - `HandleAnimationMiscEvent` returns quicker
 - Modifications to the Unsheathe/Sheathing to allow for more weapon slots/big weapons sheathing and also more generic unsheathing (no longer you have to rely on anim events)
-.You can now set `Can sheathe big weapons` param on a character to enable that.
+- You can now set `Can sheathe big weapons` param on a character to enable that.
 - New animation events to use for `sheathed_left_back` and `sheathed_right_back` slots
 - Zero or negative mass weapons will no longer crash/throw errors in throw functions
+- Remove `situation.known_chars` entries if they disappeared

 ## `playercontrol.as` <a name="`playercontrol"/>
 - `drunkMode` added, with new methods to invert controls